Tour the Spielman Centre

 The historic buildings & sloping landscape make it difficult to provide full access facilities.

 Improvements have been made to the buildings and paths around the site, but due to the restrictions already in place unfortunately not all spaces are fully accessible.
 Visitors are invited to contact us for advice or to arrange assistance before making a visit, either by emailing firstname.lastname@example.org or by telephoning 0117 9719117.
-We will do what we can to provide you with access.
+We will do all we can to provide you with access.